Ancient Greek law: Sparta

+Other ancient Greek cities

+In other city-states, there were also notable lawgivers.
+In Thebes, Philolaus of Corinth published the first law code of this city.
+In another notable city-state, Corinth, Pheidon composed the first set of the city laws.
+Though the author of the law code of Megara remains unknown, it is likely a law code existed promoting Athenian-like democracy within the city-state.

 Courts and judicial system

 Along with the official enforcement of the law in the courts in the Grecian states, justice and social cohesion were collectively enforced by society at large, with informal collective justice often being targeted at elite offenders.

-Athens
+Courts in Athens

 Ancient Greek courts were cheap and run by laypeople.
 Court officials were paid little, if anything, and most trials were completed within a day, with private cases done even quicker.
 There were no court officials, no lawyers, and no official judges.
 A normal case consisted of two litigants, arguing if an unlawful act had been committed.
 The jury would decide whether the accused was guilty, and should he be guilty, what the punishment will be.
 In Athenian courts, the jury tended to be made of the common people, whereas litigants were mostly from the elites of society.